15 Best Sewing Subscription Boxes To Bring Joy

 The IndieStitch box contains one women’s clothing pattern from a different indie designer each month.
 (It’s a full-size printout, so no worries about having to print and tape or take it to a copy shop.)

-Plus, subscribing gives access to video tutorials and the IndieStitch community.
-This is helpful for beginners first looking to learn garment making.
+Each project box includes all required fabrics and select sewing supplies.
+Plus, subscribing gives access to video tutorials and the IndieStitch community, which is helpful for beginners who are first looking to learn garment making.

-Thankfully, there’s a sneak peek of the pattern included for the current month so you know if it’s your style before spending the money!
+Thankfully, there’s a sneak peek of the pattern included for the current month so you can see if it’s your style before spending the money!

 Patterns come in inclusive sizes, from sizes XXS to 3XL.